(504) 708-5400Schedule a Consultation

 Since going into private practice, I have continued defending individuals from deportation, assisting asylum applicants, representing immigrant victims of crime and domestic violence, and appellate work.
 I have also broadened my practice to include family immigration, federal litigation, and representation of immigrant artists and nonprofits.

 I am a member of the American Immigration Lawyers Association (AILA) and from 2008 to 2010 I served as AILA’s liaison to the New Orleans Field Office of the United States Citizenship and Immigration Services (USCIS).
-I’m currently the AILA liaison to the New Orleans Asylum Sub-Office, a position I’ve had for over two years.
+Additionally, I work with Tulane University’s legal services program, TULAP, to provide free legal advice and low cost representation to current Tulane University staff, students, and faculty.
+I’m also currently the AILA liaison to the New Orleans Asylum Sub-Office, a position I’ve had for over two years.
 Given my background with immigrant survivors of crime, I’ve taken a particular interest in issues affecting immigrant survivors of crimes and their ability to safely access law enforcement and social services.
 I have given numerous presentations on this topic to audiences including immigration practitioners, prosecutors, law enforcement, and victim advocates.

 I’m licensed to practice law in Louisiana and California (inactive in California).
 I earned my B.S. in Foreign Service from Georgetown University in 1999 and my J.D. from the University of San Francisco School of Law in 2006.
 I also spent an academic year at the Université Cheikh Anta Diop in Dakar, Senegal.
 I’m fluent in Spanish and Italian, and proficient in French (It takes me a few minutes to warm up in French, though.).
 If I don’t speak your language, I am accustomed to working with interpreters and to the care needed when working in translation - and maybe I can learn some of the language from you too!